 God's destruction of the wicked man is describes as if he were cutting down a tree.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "God will destroy the wicked as if he were a tree" (See: Metaphor and Active or Passive)